ccammack/cannon/README.md

 		tag: <audio autoplay loop controls src='{src}'>

 If none of the conversion rules match, Cannon will display the first 4K bytes of the file.

+# Command line

+The command line parameters are mostly used for testing.

+Start, stop and toggle the server:

+	cannon --start
+	cannon --stop
+	cannon --toggle

+Get server status and current page:

+	cannon --status
+	cannon --page

+Preview a file:

+	cannon /full/path/to/file